BASIC: Spread on time-sharing services

-The emergence of BASIC took place as part of a wider movement towards time-sharing systems.
+The emergence of BASIC took place as part of a wider movement toward time-sharing systems.
 First conceptualized during the late 1950s, the idea became so dominant in the computer industry by the early 1960s that its proponents were speaking of a future in which users would "buy time on the computer much the same way that the average household buys power and water from utility companies".

 General Electric, having worked on the Dartmouth project, wrote their own underlying operating system and launched an online time-sharing system known as Mark I. It featured BASIC as one of its primary selling points.
 Other companies in the emerging field quickly followed suit; Tymshare introduced SUPER BASIC in 1968, CompuServe had a version on the DEC-10 at their launch in 1969, and by the early 1970s BASIC was largely universal on general-purpose mainframe computers.
 Even IBM eventually joined the club with the introduction of VS-BASIC in 1973.

 Although time-sharing services with BASIC were successful for a time, the widespread success predicted earlier was not to be.
 The emergence of minicomputers during the same period, and especially low-cost microcomputers in the mid-1970s, allowed anyone to purchase and run their own systems rather than buy online time which was typically billed at dollars per minute.